StudioEtrange/tango/README.md

     * `LETS_ENCRYPT=disable` (default value) will disable auto generation
     * `LETS_ENCRYPT=enable` will auto generate a certificate for each services declared in `LETS_ENCRYPT_SERVICES`.
 (All services by default)
     * `LETS_ENCRYPT=debug` will use the test server of letsencrypt to not reach rate limit (https://letsencrypt.org/fr/docs/rate-limits/)

+* NOTE : when you need to fully reset generated certificate, you have to delete the `acme.json` file Use `tango letsencrypt rm` command for that.

 ### Let's encrypt and non default port for main area